Lawrence D. Reddick: Life and career

 Born March 3, 1910, in Jacksonville, Florida, Reddick earned his bachelor's and master's degrees in history from Fisk University in Nashville, Tennessee, completing his work there in 1933.
+He was initiated into the Alpha Gamma chapter of Phi Beta Sigma while at Fisk University.
 In 1939, he married Ella Ruth Thomas and received his Ph.D. in history from the University of Chicago, where he wrote his dissertation on The Negro in the New Orleans Press, 1850-1860.
+As a student, he took classes with Avery Craven, whom Reddick criticized for not considering the perspectives of Black southerners on the Civil War and Reconstruction.
 During the years he was working on his Ph.D., he directed a Works Project Administration collection of interviews of former slaves in Kentucky and Indiana; that 1934 project was based at Kentucky State College in Frankfort.
 He joined the faculty of Dillard University in New Orleans in 1936.

-An early advocate of research on the history of all persons of African ancestry world-wide, Reddick had an opportunity to further that vision as curator of the Schomburg Collection of Negro Literature at the New York Public Library from 1939 to 1948.
-He then took a position as head of the library at Atlanta University Center, a consortium of Atlanta colleges.
+An early advocate of research on the history of all persons of African ancestry world-wide, Reddick had an opportunity to further that vision as curator of the Schomburg Center for Research in Black Culture at the New York Public Library from 1939 to 1948.
+Early in his tenure, he created an "honor roll" to recognize notable people and organizations working to improve race relations.
+Later, he worked to document the experiences of African American soldiers during World War II, whose accounts he added to the Center's archives.

+Reddick subsequently took a position as head of the library at Atlanta University Center, a consortium of Atlanta colleges.
 In 1956, he became chair of the history department at Alabama State College in Montgomery.